- 1 Mission Statement

 Balance and Space

-The Library will provide the following; Word processing, Graphics, Spreadsheet and Database programs for use on the public access computers.
+The Library will provide the following for use on public computers:

 Primary sources of local community newspapers will be maintained on microfilm.